x-vin/covidcures/docs/src/naturopathic.md

       (Serves 4.)
 Bring a little oveer 4 cups of water to boil in a saucepan and add to it the following ingredients: 12 pieces of Mint leaves, 8 pcs Holy basil or Tulasi leaves, 4 pcs green cardamom, 2 g cinnamon, and 20 g fresh ginger.
 Simmer for 5-7 minutes and switch off the heat.
 Allow the decoction to steep while cooling, and then add about 20 g organic jaggery and freshly squeezed lemon juice to taste before serving.

 ### Typical duration of treatment:
-Prophylactic treatment for regular use, mitigates infections without any known adverse effects, immune-supportive
+Prophylactic treatment for regular use, mitigates infections without any known adverse effects, immune-supportive.

 ### Outcome:
-Prophylactic, mitigates infections without any known adverse effects, immune-supportive
+Prophylactic, mitigates infections without any known adverse effects, immune-supportive.

 ### Significant side effects:
-None known, supportive of overall health
+None known, supportive of overall health.

 ### Recommended quantity for stocking:
 Uses household ingredients available in ordinary Indian grocery cuisine and stores.
 There may be no need to stock at this early stage.

 ### Price:
-Ordinary kitchen ingredients
+Ordinary kitchen ingredients.

 ### Suggested suppliers:
 Kitchen ingredients that are regularly used in Indian cooking.